Jollyfant/nodejs-seedlink-latencies-proxy/README.md

 # nodejs-seedlink-latencies-proxy
-A proxy written for NodeJS that caches channel latencies available from a Seedlink server at a configurable interval.
+A proxy written for NodeJS that caches channel latencies available from a number of Seedlink servers at a configurable interval.
 The cached information is made available through a simple HTTP API.
+The proxy refreshes the latency information automatically.

 ## Installation

     npm install

 ## Configuration
 Modify config.json to suit your needs.
+You may configure multiple Seedlink servers latency sources that will be offered through the proxy.

 ## Running